RustProfi/Systemsoftware/hw5/QnA.md

 ## How can you identify the kernel thread's PID using the ps utility?
 I can see the name of the thread in column command and simply look at the PID in column PID.
 ## Can your kernel thread receive and handle signals that were sent from userspace using kill?
+Yes, but it listens to signal 15 (terminate) only, because we allowed this via allow_signal function.
 ## What is the name of the workqueue in the process list?
 MyWorkqueue
 ## How do the time measurements of the workqueue compare to the one from the timer?